A hawk came to our house today.

 I understood a little better the silence of Republicans in the presence of Trump.

-The hawk, in his own time, flew to the garden gate, flapped and flung water to dry.
-He then cocked his head and flung a dismissive Chuck Pogue sneer to the silent garden.
+The hawk, in his own sweet time, flew to the garden gate, flapped and flung water to dry.
+He then cocked his head and flung a dismissive Charles Edward Pogue sneer to the silent garden.

 He flew away, taking the silence with him.